 As you all know from previous posts such as 5 Graduation Dresses – How to choose your perfect Graduation dress, I recently graduated with my Master’s degree in Communications from a university in Connecticut.
 My focus is on PR which I really enjoy doing.
 Many of you might ask why a girl from Germany decided to go to America to complete a Master’s degree.
 Well, first of all, it was always a dream of mine to study abroad.
 I also liked the practical teaching style at American universities in comparison to the more theoretical one in Germany.
 I’ve always been a practical girl who lived by the motto ‘learning by doing’.
 Studying abroad would also give me the advantage to bring my English to its full perfection.
 It is incredible how much you forget in only six months back at home.
 Therefore, I am very thankful for these last two years and that I was given this amazing opportunity to study at this wonderful university, meeting many new people and gaining so much more life experience.
 But now, the gravity of life has begun and the real world is waiting.

-But how and where do I begin?
+But how and where do I begin with the job application process?

 Writing a Resume – What is Important?